uio23/pdc_firmware/README.md

 and the second reporting the voltages of the connected batteries.
 This is the format of each message, for logging purposes (only the values are not actually separated by spaces):
 ```
-S:C1 C2 C3 C4 C5 CF -> Each state is a 1 character bit
+S:C1 C2 C3 C4 C5 F1 -> Each state is a 1 character bit
 V:B1 BF -> Each voltage is a 3 character decimal
 ```
 *e.g. `S:100000` means "C1 is on, the rest of the channels are off"*
-*e.g. `V:000100` means "Battery B1 is at 0 volts, battery F1 is at 10 volts"*
+*e.g. `V:000100` means "Battery B1 is at 0 volts, battery BF is at 10.0 volts"*

 ## Configuration
-Consult the header file `PDC.h` to see/change the `PDC_CAN_ID` and expected `GROUND_CONTROL_CAN_ID`.<br>
+Consult the header file `PDC.h` to see/change the `PDC_CAN_ID` and expected `GROUND_CONTROL_CAN_ID`.
-This header file also defines the broadcast frequency, and channels and batteries with their relevant pins.
+This header file also defines the broadcast frequency (time), and the channels and batteries with their relevant pins.

 ## Author
 Alexander Kashpir